• Skip to primary navigation

 • 1 cup Panko or coarse dry bread crumbs

-• 1 Tbsp ground ginger (I grated about 1 Tbsp fresh ginger)
+• 1 tablespoon ground ginger (I grated about 1 tablespoon fresh ginger)

 • 3 Tbsps Dijon mustard